Navigation: Celestial navigation

-Celestial navigation systems are based on observation of the positions of the Sun, Moon, Planets and navigational stars.
-Such systems are in use as well for terrestrial navigating as for interstellar navigating.
-By knowing which point on the rotating earth a celestial object is above and measuring its height above the observer's horizon, the navigator can determine his distance from that subpoint.
-A nautical almanac and a marine chronometer are used to compute the subpoint on earth a celestial body is over, and a sextant is used to measure the body's angular height above the horizon.
+Celestial navigation systems are based on observation of the positions of the Sun, Moon, planets and navigational stars using a sextant or similar navigation instrument.
+By knowing which point on the rotating Earth a celestial object is above and measuring its height above the observer's horizon, the navigator can determine his distance from that subpoint using mathematical calculation.
+A nautical almanac and a source of time, typically a marine chronometer are used to compute the subpoint on Earth a celestial body is over, and a sextant is used to measure the body's angular height above the horizon.
 That height can then be used to compute distance from the subpoint to create a circular line of position.
+Alternatively sight reduction tables can be used.
 A navigator shoots a number of stars in succession to give a series of overlapping lines of position.
 Where they intersect is the celestial fix.
-The moon and sun may also be used.
-The sun can also be used by itself to shoot a succession of lines of position (best done around local noon) to determine a position.
+The Moon and Sun may also be used.
+The Sun can also be used by itself to shoot a succession of lines of position (best done around local noon) to determine a position.
+Since the advent of GNSS, celestial navigation is less used for marine and air navigation, though it remains useful as a backup or as another method to cross-check the accuracy of electronic systems, particularly in the open ocean.